miaow27/R_Code_Ref-COLOR_ANALYSIS/Readme.md

   - __quantile__: quantile is a great way if you want to make sure each groups contains approx. similar points.

 In summary, no way are perfect in all cases.
 You should try different methods with different groups and breaks to see the optimal choice for the given problem.
-Based on such motivation, I include an R script that will generate the different approach in one shot.
+Based on such motivation, I include an R script that will generate the different approach in one shot using the defined function `color_analysis`.
 Looks like the below example.

 ![](img/Rplot1.png)